 - Eye diseases, including macular degeneration

 - Ulcerative colitis

 For those interested in learning more about stem cell research, or about how stem cell research policy has changed over the years, please give Texas Partners Healthcare Group a call.
-If you would like to know more about how stem cell therapy can treat certain conditions, schedule an appointment with one of our specialists today.
+If you would like to know more about how stem cell therapy can treat certain conditions, schedule an appointment with one of our specialists at our Frisco pain management clinic today.